 - Shopping centres

 Graeme acts for clients on all aspects of construction projects, including banks, developers, contractors, sub-contractors, local authorities, housing associations, universities and academies and also for professional advisers, such as architects and engineers.
 He has experience in drafting and negotiating all documentation involved in construction projects, such as building contracts (including JCT, NEC and FIDIC) and sub-contracts, development agreements, collateral warranties, professional appointments, performance bonds and guarantees.
+See more about our development & planning team here.

 Outside of the office, Graeme is a keen rugby fan and has been a Harlequins member and season ticket holder for over 30 years.